 When snow does grace your winter landscape, gently brush it off any problematic branches to prevent them from breaking.
 You can brush away the snow, but don't just grab the branch and shake off the snow.
 Doing so can damage the tree.

 Protecting the tree limbs from the snow is important but don't forget to protect the trunk as well.
 Even if they leave your plants alone during the summer, hungry deer may nibble on tree bark over the winter.
 According to the Cooperative Extension System, beavers, mice, rabbits, bears and porcupines can also damage tree trunks.
-You can protect your tree by wrapping it in chicken wire to keep critters out.
+You can protect your tree by wrapping it in chicken wire or hardware cloth (for smaller animals such as mice and rabbits) to keep critters out.

 Watch Young Plants

 Even plant species that tolerate winters well once established may need a little help during their first cold season.
 Some plants lift themselves out of the soil when the temperatures drop, so check new plantings throughout the winter.
 If you see a plant that's tried to jump out of the ground, gently push it back into place.

 After replacing the plant, spread an inch of mulch or compost over it.
 Mulch prevents sunlight from reaching the plant and warming the soil around it during the day.
 Keeping the ground colder minimizes the winter freeze and thaw cycle, which is what pushed the plant out of the soil.

 It's also a good idea to wrap young or delicate plants to provide an extra layer of warmth.
 If you do so, choose a breathable fabric like burlap to allow ample airflow.
 Choose lighter colors over darker ones as well.
 A dark covering may absorb too much heat on sunny days and may bake your plant rather than just warming it up a few degrees.